 And if I was right about the proportion of those leads who would eventually purchase the book, I could expect to acquire one customer every two days.

 Essentially, I’d be spending $6 to acquire every book purchaser.
-That’s a hefty chunk of the book’s sell price—but it’d still leave enough of a margin to turn a profit if my projections panned out.
+That’s a hefty chunk of the book’s sale price—but it’d still leave enough of a margin to turn a profit if my projections panned out.

 From this point, I’d be able to define my audience (U.S. searchers only, since financial laws are very different in other countries) and the keywords.
 Keywords are the main factor controlling when and where your ad appears.
 When someone searches Google for one of the terms you define, AdWords makes a quick calculation based on the amount you can bid (controlled by your budget) and the quality and relevance of the page your ad links to in order to choose which ad to display.